 And that’s how we ended up spending all Sunday with perfect strangers.
 Believe it or not, I didn’t miss my alone time.
-That day was the highlight of our vacation, and even one of the top highlights of 2017 for us.
+That day was the highlight of our vacation, and even one of the top highlights of the year for us.

 What made it so great?
 Yes, the songs and sermon were meaty and rich.
 Yes, the people were friendly.
 And I’m still drooling over those homemade salted caramel cookies they served after service.

 But what really sealed the deal was the hospitality we experienced after the church doors were shut.

 We felt right at home from the moment we walked into the house and the kids took our coats at the door.
 The mom of the house showed me a messy but private bedroom where I could nurse Iren.